ned-chambers/ned-chambers/README.md

 I’m a Data Analyst with 12 years of experience as a language trainer and academic coordinator, where I developed strong skills in analysing customer needs, simplifying ideas, and delivering tailored insights.
 Using SQL, Python, and data visualisation tools like Power BI and Metabase, I now translate complex data into actionable narratives.

 Those who know me know I am dedicated to technology, pedagogy, and critical thinking.
-Discovering data storytelling has allowed me to integrate these areas into a meaningful career.
+Discovering data storytelling has allowed me to integrate these areas into a meaningful career, helping our teams at moka.care to make data-driven decisions that positively impact workplace mental health.

-Thanks to my experience working for the British Council, I excel in collaborating with diverse international teams and engaging with a wide range of stakeholders.
-My mission is to harness the power of data to tell compelling stories that drive sustainable action.

 ---